Emidio Recchioni: Early life

 Recchioni was born in Russi, which is approximately nine miles from Ravenna in Northern Italy. started work on the railways and became an anarchist under the influence of Cesare Agostinelli from Ancona, who was ten years older than him.
 Recchioni was politically active in Ancona with Agostinelli and fellow local comrades, and established contact with other comrades who included Errico Malatesta.
 As part of his activism, between 1890 and 1894, he contributed articles to the Livorno anarchist paper Sempre Avanti (Forever Forwards).

 In Ancona in 1889, Agostinelli brought out the propaganda organ Il Libero Patto (The Free Pact) that attracted several young anarchists which included Recchioni and which 'transformed Anccona into the anarchist capital of Italy'.
 However, the anarchists 'became a source of concern to the authorities and would eventually pay dearly for their militancy'.

 1894 proved to be an eventful year in Recchioni's life.
 It began in February with him founding L'art.
 248 which, during its short life, published Malatesta's article Let us go to the people.
 However, in July the Italian parliament passed three laws that governed 'explosives, newspapers, and crimes against public order'.
 Of the laws, the third one was the most important because it 'empowered provincial commissions to condemn anarchists to domicilio coatto for up to five years by means of administrative procedure rather than criminal adjudication.
 During the next two years, perhaps three thousand anarchists - among them Agostinelli, Galleani, Palla, Pezzi, Recchioni, and Smorti - were condemned to languish in the squalid islands that hosted the coatti.'
 Recchioni was released from prison 'at the end of November 1896'.

-After Recchioni returned to Ancona in November 1897, he founded [:it:L'Agitazione|L'Agitazione], an anarchist-socialist newspaper, which lasted from the March to the May of the following year.
+After Recchioni returned to Ancona in November 1897, he founded L'Agitazione, an anarchist-socialist newspaper, which lasted from the March to the May of the following year.
 In the September he was arrested again and served the remainder of the previous prison term.
 He was released from prison in May 1899, when he left Italy forever and moved to London.